top of page

 Wide Angle

-I usually photograph squirrels with a 85mm or 135mm lens (above), but since I can get very close to them, I decided to try a much wider angle.
-In the case of the above and below images, I used a 24mm (the same field of view you'd get on a standard smartphone camera lens).
-This allows me to capture much more context in the surroundings, although being a full frame f/1.4 lens, I am still able to blur out that background (to help isolate the subject).
-It helps to be able to shoot silently when getting this close to skittish animals, but even if your camera doesn't have this feature, the squirrels will get used to it if you build them up to it slowly.
+I usually photograph squirrels with an 85mm or 135mm lens (above), but since I can get very close to them, I decided to try a much wider angle.
+In the case of the next image, I used a 24mm (similar field of view you'd get on a standard phone lens).
+Although this has far more perspective distortion, it allows me to capture more background for context.
+Being a full frame f/1.4 lens, I am still able to blur that out quite a lot to help isolate the subject when I need to.
+Since the camera is only a few centimetres from the squirrel here, it helps to be able to shoot silently.
+If your camera doesn't have this feature, the squirrels will get used to it if you build them up to it slowly.

 Infrared